-After the post that I wrote a couple of days ago one of my very good friends said to me why don’t you tell people how they can make their Vinyl sound much better.
-The way is just by using cables and cords and I said yes that is a really good Idea and so I am writing this evening.
+How to make your Vinyl sound better.
+Old or new, crackles or scratches it does not matter because the sound from Vinyl is the best.
+But, How to make your Vinyl better?
+After the post that I wrote a couple of days ago, one of my terrific friends said to me: And why don’t you tell people how they can make their Vinyl sound much better.
+The way is just by using cables and cords, and I said yes.
+And that is an excellent idea and so I am writing.

 What was done

 What I have done was to take an old turntable and make it sound great.
 How?
 Just by doing three things.
-The first was to place “SoundCare” spikes under the base and I used three because it always works better with three.
+The first was to place “SoundCare” spikes under the base, and I used three because it always works better with three.
 The second was to cut the original interconnect and replace it with a good quality interconnect.

-This particular turntable that I used cost 50 Euros and had a very nice Shure cartridge with it and worked very well.
-After the three things were done it was in a completely different league and I will keep this turntable because it really does sound great and is good to show people what to do.
+The third was to remove the original power cord and replace it with a suitable quality power cord.
+These changes have been made just to show you how easily done with an old turntable.
+This particular turntable that I used cost 50 Euros and had a Shure cartridge with it and worked very well.
+After the three things were done, it was in a completely different league, and I will keep this turntable because it does sound great and it is good to show people what to do.